-Join us at Book Culture at 536 West 112th Street, Sunday, October 15th at 4pm, for a special discussion of Arlen and Harburg's Over the Rainbow with the author, Walter Frisch, and Kevin Fellezs.
+Come to Book Culture at 536 West 112th Street, Sunday, October 15th at 4pm, for a special discussion of Arlen and Harburg's Over the Rainbow with the author, Walter Frisch, and Kevin Fellezs.
+Refreshments will be served.

 In Arlen and Harburg's Over the Rainbow, author Walter Frisch traces the history of this song from its inception during the development of The Wizard of Oz's screenplay, to its various reinterpretations over the course of the twentieth century.
 Through analysis of the song's music and lyrics, this Oxford Keynotes volume provides a close reading of the piece while examining the evolution of its meaning as it traversed widely varying cultural contexts.
 From its adoption as a jazz standard by generations of pianists, to its contribution to Judy Garland's role as a gay icon, to its reemergence as a chart-topping recording by Hawaiian singer Israel Kamakawiwo'ole, "Over the Rainbow" continues to engage audiences and performers alike in surprising ways.
 Featuring a companion website with audio and video supplements, this book leaves no path unexplored as it succeeds in capturing the extent of this song's impact on the world.